WATCH TV

 The signal to break the fast will be given by the traditional ‘Ramazan top atışı’ (Ramadan cannon fire), a tradition since the 1820s, followed by the ezan or adhan, called from the minarets of the surrounding mosques.

-What is a traditional Iftar meal in Turkey?
+What is a traditional Iftar meal in Türkiye?

-In Turkey, a traditional iftar meal would not be complete without the soft, leavened flatbread topped with sesame and nigella seeds known as ‘Ramazan pide’.
+In Türkiye, a traditional Iftar meal would not be complete without the soft, leavened flatbread topped with sesame and nigella seeds known as ‘Ramazan pide’.

-Soups are a staple of any iftar meals in Turkey.
+Soups are a staple of any Iftar meals in Türkiye.
 One of the most popular, is the delicious mercimek (lentil) soup.
 Different types of börek, which is cheese or meat-filled flaky pastry, are likely to be on the table, together with white (feta) cheese and black olives, all washed down with ayran, a refreshing yoghurt drink, especially welcome after fasting on a warm day.

 A main course of succulent kebabs or hearty stew will be followed by sweet honey-soaked treats such as baklava or kunefe, a sweet pastry filled with melted cheese.